 This course explores the broad range of popular music, discussing important elements of popular music including rhythm, melodic style, and instrumentation.
 Most of the course is devoted to a survey of American popular music from 1840 to the present, as well as related musical styles that influenced the development of popular music.
 No previous knowledge of music is required.
+No prerequisites

-History of the Music Industry
+History of the Music Industry Three Credits LA

 This course is designed to study the history and evolution of the music industry in America and worldwide.
 Students will establish a musical vocabulary by discussing the elements of Music Theory and Instrumentation.
-The course will discuss aspects of music industry including structure, marketing, distribution, promotion, contracts, and technology.
-This course is geared for artists looking for guidance, business entrepreneurs, managements, selling and marketing careers in the music industry.
+The course will discuss aspects of the music industry including structure, marketing, distribution, promotion, contracts and technology.
+This course is geared for artists looking for guidance, business entrepreneurs, management, selling and marketing careers in the music industry.